jakebailey/talk-ts-congress-2023/slides.md

 # Nobody writes code like this anymore!

-- We completely miss out "dogfooding" our own module experience
+- We completely miss out on "dogfooding" our own module experience
-  - Modern module resolution, auto-imports, import sorting, organization...
+  - e.g. modern module resolution, auto-imports, import sorting, organization...
 - We can't use any tooling that needs imports, or that skips `tsc`
+- We have to maintain `prepend`... but nobody uses it _except us_ 🥴

 We want to be able to write: